 Depending on the health care environment, Nursing Unit Clerks may also be referred to as Nursing Unit Coordinators, Nursing Unit Assistants or Health Unit Coordinators.

 Prior to Nursing Unit Clerk program admission, Program Advisors will outline practice education requirements.
 Upon enrolment, students will be informed of next steps and timelines.
-Non-compliance could result in program dismissal.
 Requirements for practice education placements include:

 Please note, additional criteria may be required to fulfill industry guidelines.
 Students will be informed in advance of any requirements that need to be fulfilled for placements.